 We are reading and seeing personal stories from across the nation of women suffering from complications of pregnancy and families who have lost mothers, babies or both.
 Back in April, The Center for Community Solutions began to review existing maternal mortality and morbidity data in Ohio.
 The most recent data available from the Ohio Department of Health (ODH) shows us that between 2008 and 2014, there were 408 pregnancy-associated deaths and of those, 154 were pregnancy-related (read our April blog post for a refresher on what these terms mean) with vast disparities in the rate of morbidity between white and non-white women in Ohio.
+Many questions remain about maternal mortality in Ohio, so what are next steps?
 Click To Tweet

 Between 2008 and 2014, there were 408 pregnancy-associated deaths and of those, 154 were pregnancy-related.